 iOS device will try to directly connect to Switch:

-- Tap info icon to the right of the Switch name to view the network details.
+- Tap the info icon to the right of the Switch name to view the network details.

 Enter network numbers into Static IP: